SolePera/solepera.github.io/_pubs/UMAP23-ChatGPT.md

 ---
 title: "ChatGPT in the Classroom: A Preliminary Exploration on the Feasibility of Adapting ChatGPT to Support Children's Information Discovery"
-date: 2023-07-20
+date: 2023-09-09
 project: ir-kids
 type: paper
 doi: 10.1145/3563359.3597399
 ---

 {: .citation}
-Monica Landoni, Maria Soledad Pera, Emiliana Murgia, and Theo Huibers.
-2023. ["ChatGPT in the Classroom: A Preliminary Exploration on the Feasibility of Adapting ChatGPT to Support Children's Information Discovery"](#).
-In <cite>Adjunct Proceedings of the 31st ACM Conference on User Modeling, Adaptation and Personalization</cite> (UMAP '23).
-ACM, 22 - 27 pp. DOI:[10.1145/3563359.3597399](https://doi.org/10.1145/3563359.3597399).
+Mohammad Aliannejadi, Theo Huibers, Monica Landoni, Emiliana Murgia, and Maria Soledad Pera.
+2022. ["ChatGPT in the Classroom: A Preliminary Exploration on the Feasibility of Adapting ChatGPT to Support Children's Information Discovery"](#).
+In <cite>Adjunct Proceedings of the 31st ACM Conference on User Modeling, Adaptation and Personalization (UMAP 2023)</cite>.
+ACM, pp. 22 - 27.
+DOI:[10.1145/3563359.3597399](https://dl.acm.org/doi/10.1145/3563359.3597399)

 ## Abstract